The Truth About Carbs

 Social media, online articles, print magazines, TV news shows – they all claim that their latest story has discovered the truth about carbs.

-I believe that carbs are not the enemy, but that certain types of carbs are better for you than others.
+I do not believe that carbs are the enemy, but instead that certain types of carbs are better for you than others.
 And like all foods, if you take in too many calories from carbs, then you will gain weight.

 Dave Barry, the author and columnist, has a unique take on carbs.

 Hi, My Name is Dave, and I’m a Carbohydratic